 Whether you conducted two or ten, the focus groups should help you effectively accomplish the following parts of your marketing plan:

 - What are the 5 promotional strategies that would work for your audience?

 - Define the unique value your product/service brings to the marketplace.

 - Identify your primary and secondary target markets.

 - Understand the areas for improvement.

-Make an effort to determine three words that exemplify your brand.
+To further customize your marketing plan, work with your marketing team to determine three words that exemplify your brand.

 These will be words that came up time and time again in your market research focus groups.
 They should evoke a feeling and an ability to envision your product or service in use.

 For the private golf community, the three words might be “warmth, balance and camaraderie”.

 These words become the cornerstones of your brand.
 Once you have them, you have officially uncovered your Brand DNA.